Ring of Champions

 Edgar Newham (1938-43, 1945, 1948)

-Regarded as one of the best wingers in Club history, Edgar Newham (Bulldog no.58) joined Canterbury in 1938 and was quick to secure a spot in the first-grade side.
+Regarded as one of the finest wingers in Club history, Edgar Newham (Bulldog no.58) joined Canterbury in 1938 and quickly secured a spot in the first-grade side with his uncanny try-scoring abilities.

-Lightning quick and with a tall frame, Edgar was a member of the 1938 and 1942 Premiership-winning sides, and featured in the 1940 final, while injury prevented him from featuring in the 1939 City Cup victory.
+Lightning quick and with a tall frame, Edgar was a member of the 1938 and 1942 Premiership-winning sides, and featured in the 1940 final, while it was only injury that prevented him from featuring in the 1939 City Cup victory.

-Arguably his finest moment came in the 1942 play-off for first place against Balmain, where he scored a Club record five tries - equalled only by Nigel Vagana - to spearhead Canterbury to a 26-20 victory.
+Arguably his finest moment came in the 1942 play-off against Balmain in a tussle for first place honours, where he scored a Club record five tries - equalled only by Nigel Vagana - to spearhead Canterbury to a 26-20 victory.

-From 1941-1946, Newham featured five times for New South Wales, and while he returned to his hometown of Cowra (where he qualified for the Australian side), he featured in one final season at the age of 34 in 1948.
+From 1941-1946, Newham featured five times for New South Wales, and while he returned to his hometown of Cowra (where he went on to qualify for the Australian side), he made a comeback in 1948 for one final season at the age of 34 in 1948.

 George Peponis (1974-1982)

-Local junior George Peponis (Bulldog no.402) joined Canterbury in 1972 as a hooker after playing rugby at Canterbury Boys High School.
+Local junior George Peponis (Bulldog no.402) joined Canterbury in 1972 as a hooker after initially playing rugby while at Canterbury Boys High School.

 In 1973, George became a regular member of the Under 23s team and played in the Preliminary Final against Balmain.
 The following year, he made a meteoric rise to first grade, making his debut before playing through the finals series, featuring in that year's Grand Final against Eastern Suburbs.